fturkstra-rug/akase/README.md

 - Akase: A search engine powered by our argumentation knowledge graph, will be released soon.
 - Argsbase: A multi-agent interface for structured human–AI deliberation.
 Request access [here](mailto:khalid.alkhatib@rug.nl).

+## Code

+The `argmining_pipeline` contains code for two pipelines.

+1. Use `run_pipeline.py` to perform argumentative sentence detection, argumentative component classification and argumentative relation classification.
+2. Use `run_asd.py` to perform argumentative sentence detection at a large-scale (millions of documents).

+## Data

+The file `issues.json` contains a list of controversial issues and corresponding arguments scraped from online debating platforms.
+The argumentation knowledge graph itself is still under construction and will be made available here as soon as possible.